Archive A Parental Guide on How to Stop the Internet for One App

 Stop the Internet for an App on iOS

 Unlike Android, iOS’s settings only allow you to cut apps’ access to the cellular internet, not the WiFi internet.
-However, you can still use other methods to shut off the internet for particular apps using other methods explained later in this article.
+However, you can still use other methods explained later in this article to shut off the internet for particular apps.

 Follow the steps below to stop the internet for one app on your child’s iPhone or iPad: